-What Are the Health Risks Associated with Popular Over-The-Counter Medications?
+What Are The Health Risks Associated With Popular Over-The-Counter Drugs?

-We’ve all played doctor at some point, battling common colds, pains, and itches with over the counter (OTC) medication.
-While OTC drugs can be an easy and convenient option to treat unexpected mild ailments, they can pose severe health risks – when we use them indiscriminately, in inappropriate doses or intervals, or on vulnerable/high-risk individuals like children or the elderly.
+While OTC drugs are a convenient option to treat unexpected mild ailments, they pose severe health risks – when used indiscriminately, in inappropriate doses or intervals, or on children or the elderly.
 To minimize the risk, read the labels carefully, follow instructions that come with the package, and ensure the right dosage.
-You can also opt for safer natural alternatives where possible.
+Additionally, go for natural alternatives where possible.

 One major risk would be abuse itself.
 Cold and cough remedies that contain dextromethorphan are often abused severely because they can cause a side effect similar to euphoria.
 According to a 2006 National Survey on Drug Use and Health report, over 3 million young people had used OTC cold/cough drugs to get high.1 It’s not just accessibility or lower costs that make OTC medication enticing options.
 Because these medicines are considered “legal,” substance abusers often assume they are not as harmful as street drugs.
 But, in reality, excessive doses can cause dizziness, vomiting, accelerated heart rate, lethargy, seizures, brain damage, and even death.